Asymptotic growth of Mordell-Weil ranks of elliptic curves in noncommutative towers: Special Cases

 \subsection{The field generated by torsion points}

 We come to the example in which $F_\infty$ is the field $\Q(E[p^\infty])$, i.e., the field generated by the $p$-primary torsion points of $E$.
-Assume that $E$ does not have complex multiplication, then the dimension of $G$ is $d=4$.
+Assume that $E$ does not have complex multiplication.
+Then, by Serre's Open image theorem (see \cite[section 4, Theorem 3]{Serre72}), $G$ is a finite index subgroup of $\op{GL}_2(\Z_p)$ and it follows from this that the dimension of $G$ is $4$.
 In this setting, $F=\Q(E[p])$, and $F^{(n)}=\Q(E[p^{n+1}])$.
 We find that where $q_1$ is simply the number of primes $\ell\neq p$ at which $E$ has split multiplicative reduction, and $q_2=0$.
 On the other hand, according to \cite[Remark after Theorem 3.2]{HL} the result of Hung-Lim \cite[Theorem 3.2]{HL} gives when the whole dual Selmer group $\mathscr{X}(E/F_\infty)$ is finitely generated over $\Lambda(H)$.